dantheman625/nlp_doc_info_extraction/README.md

 When applying the full pipeline, NER followed by RE to new documents, the NER model was able to extract entities with reasonably high confidence for frequent labels, aligning with its validation performance.
 However, since the RE model failed to generalize, it was not able to produce any meaningful relation triples from the extracted entities.
 As a result, the overall pipeline output consisted of isolated entities without any detected relationships, limiting its utility for downstream information extraction tasks.

-- [Briefly summarize your evaluation metrics, improvements from baseline, and insights drawn from experiments.]
-- All detailed results are documented in `metrics/firstResults.json`.